The Child (Star Trek: The Next Generation): Reception

 In 2013, James Hunt, in his review for Den of Geek, was surprised that no one in the episode reacted to Troi undergoing what he saw as a form of rape.
 He also felt that her eagerness to have the child could have been a type of mind control, but none of the crew seem to consider that as a possibility.
 He said that the crew failed to act rationally for the sake of the plot, which was one of his pet peeves in television, adding that you could "replace any main character in this episode with a parsnip and the outcome will be unchanged."
 Hunt also described the introduction of new elements as "clunky", feigning "wonder" that "someone doesn't say 'Nice facial hair, beardo' to Riker because that's the level of subtlety they go for."
-Zack Handlen, in reviewing the episode for The A.V.
-Club gave it a grade of D+, criticising the passive nature of Troi and equated her pregnancy to rape.
+Zack Handlen, in a 2010 review of the episode for The A.V.
+Club gave it a grade of D+, criticising not only the introduction of Pulaski but also the passive nature of Troi, equating her pregnancy to rape.
 The entire life of the child was presented as a "joyous life experience", and Handlen described the lack of issues in a three-day pregnancy as "bunk".
 He felt that the episode would have been better served by concentrating on the hard science fiction concept of the plasma plague, which was only used as a macguffin.

 In 2019, ScreenRant ranked it the 5th worst episode of Star Trek: The Next Generation based on IMDB ratings, which was 5.8 out of 10 at that time.

 In 2020, Syfy highlighted this episode for the character of Troi, noting how it gives her a "dramatic moments of crisis" rather than having to more typically offer advice to others, along with "The Loss".
 They said this was a great performance by Marina Sirtis, but that it was not their favourite episode with her.